TheLoreAxe/Aflac13/README.md

-- 👋 Hi, I’m @Aflac13
+- 👋 Hi, I’m @Aflac13 also known as @TheLoreAxe and Matthew Steffan
-- 👀 I’m interested in helping with some intermediate projects
+- 👀 I’m interested in helping with some advanced projects
-- 🌱 I’m currently learning Python but I also know java, C, C#, C++, Kotlin, Swift, HTML, CSS, and a few others.
+- 🌱 I know Java, C, C#, Python, C++, Kotlin, Swift, HTML, CSS, and a few others.
-- 💞️ I’m looking to collaborate on a python project
+- 💞️ I’m looking to collaborate on a C# asp.net project
-- 📫 How to reach me: PM on gitlab
+- 📫 How to reach me: PM on gitlab or email me at mjsteffan99@gmail.com

 <!---
 Aflac13/Aflac13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.